sidharthpatel/post-it-frontend/README.md

 Run `npm run start:server` to run the backend nodemon server.
 This server will automatically connect to an active mongoDB database and return `connection successful` in the terminal.
 If the database connection fails, it will return `connection failed`.

+## Backend Database

+### Connecting Node/ Express App to MongoDB

+1. Create an account in MongoDB.
+(Note: The MongoDB Atlas should be free to a certain extent.)
+2. Generate a cluster to store collections of database.
+   *  A cluster can be thought of as a server dedicated to your DB collection.
+*

 ## Code scaffolding